 To ensure that resident's priorities and needs are addressed in the Action Plan, the City holds at least two public hearings each year.
-The public hearings provide an opportunity for residents to explore entitlement grant programing ieads and to communicate their views and comments to the City.
+The public hearings provide an opportunity for residents to explore entitlement grant programing leads and to communicate their views and comments to the City.

-In 2017 the following public hearings were held:
+In 2018 the following public hearings were held:

-July 6, 2017, a public hearing was held to review the final 2017 Action Plan prior to submittal to HUD.
+May 29, 2018, a public hearing was held to review the final 2018 Action Plan prior to submittal to HUD.

-August 15, 2017, a public hearing was held for planning purposes to start writing the 2018-2022 Consolidated Plan as well as the 2018 Action Plan.
+July 31, 2018, a public hearing was held for planning purposes to start writing the 2019 Action Plan.